 The biggest shopping mall I have ever seen: World Trade Park

-With the New Year’s around the corner, one of the biggest malls in India wore a festive look, with several lights and Christmas trees.
+With New Year’s around the corner, one of the biggest malls in India wore a festive look, with several lights and Christmas trees.
 We had an awesome south Indian breakfast, of Uttapam and Paniyaraam, at the restaurant: VAANAKAM (meaning ‘namaste’ in Tamil) before moving ahead to our next destination.

 You should also read: TRAVELING DURING CORONAVIRUS PANDEMIC?
 NORMS & TRAVEL TIPS